Oussamabouriga/learn/README.md

 ```

-Below is a full, detailed documentation (practical + copy-paste code) for training a model that predicts Satisfaction (0→10) from a pandas DataFrame using:
-	•	Categorical encoding (OneHotEncoder + alternatives)
-	•	Numeric preprocessing (missing values, optional scaling)
-	•	Random Forest Regression (with all key hyperparameters explained)
+Below is the same full documentation, but no custom functions at all.
+It’s written as a step-by-step notebook style script so you can read it line by line and understand exactly what happens.

+The example goal: predict satisfaction (0..10) from a DataFrame with numeric + categorical features, using:
+	•	OneHotEncoding for categorical data
+	•	Imputation for missing values
+	•	RandomForestRegressor with many hyperparameters shown
-	•	Imbalanced target handling for regression (rare scores don’t get ignored)
+	•	Imbalanced target handling (regression) via target binning + sample weights
-	•	Evaluation techniques (what each metric/plot shows + how to interpret)
+	•	Evaluation metrics + plots + CV
-	•	Predicting from a dictionary (you type the input yourself and test results)
+	•	Prediction from a dictionary

-Everything is built as a single Pipeline so preprocessing is consistent at training + prediction.

 ⸻

-0) Important note: “imbalance” for regression

-Imbalance for regression means: some target values are rare (e.g., very few 0/1 or 10), so the model might learn mostly the common values and perform poorly on rare extremes.

-Good solutions:
-	1. Stratified split via target binning (so train/test both contain rare ranges)
-	2. Sample weights (give rare target ranges more importance during training)
-	3. (Optional) Upsampling rare target ranges in training data

-Random Forest supports sample_weight in .fit() → very useful.

-⸻

-1) Setup (install + imports)

-pip install pandas numpy scikit-learn matplotlib joblib
+1) Imports

 import numpy as np
 import pandas as pd

-from sklearn.model_selection import train_test_split, KFold, cross_val_predict, cross_val_score
+from sklearn.model_selection import train_test_split, KFold, cross_val_predict
 from sklearn.compose import ColumnTransformer
 from sklearn.pipeline import Pipeline
 from sklearn.impute import SimpleImputer
 from sklearn.preprocessing import OneHotEncoder, StandardScaler

 from sklearn.ensemble import RandomForestRegressor

 from sklearn.metrics import (
     mean_absolute_error,
     mean_squared_error,